 For example, scarves and shawls are easily adaptable.
 And if you wear leggings with socks instead of full-length tights, you can take off your shoes and warm up your feet without going through the trouble of taking off your pants.

-This ties in with wearing the right fabrics and choosing clothes that don’t dig into your skin too much.
+This ties in with wearing the right fabrics and choosing clothes that don’t dig into your skin.

-It’s much easier to contract issues like UTIs or even thrush when you have a chronic illness.
-So it’s important to do as much as you can to prevent these issues where you can.
-One way you can do this is by wearing breathable cotton underwear with invisible seams.
+- Underwear: It’s much easier to contract issues like UTIs or even thrush when you have a chronic illness.
+Things like this can be prevented by wearing breathable cotton underwear with invisible seams.

 Outfit 1: Birkenstock sandals, a loose floral skirt and a tight-fitted pink blouse.